Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions: Challenge 3: Reasoning

 \subsection{Subchallenge 3d: External Knowledge}

 The final subchallenge studies the derivation of knowledge in the study of defining composition and structure.
 Knowledge is typically derived from domain knowledge on task-specific datasets.
 As an alternative to using domain knowledge to pre-define the compositional structure, recent work has also explored reasoning automatically using data-driven methods, such as widely accessible but more weakly supervised data outside the immediate task domain.
-We classify these alternative approaches into leveraging external knowledge to guide the reasoning process, multimodal knowledge graphs, and multimodal commonsense.

-\textbf{Language-based knowledge graphs}: Approaches leveraging external knowledge are able to circumvent the issues of reasoning over small labeled datasets by performing multimodal composition informed by external large-scale data.
-Among the most common examples of external knowledge are knowledge graphs, which provide a general data structure useful for efficiently organizing and retrieving information, and have been increasingly used as an external source of knowledge in recommender systems~\cite{guo2020survey}, language modeling~\cite{logan2019barack}, question answering~\cite{yih2015semantic}, or image classification~\cite{marino2016more}.
-While they share ideas with predefined graphical and hierarchical reasoning, one main difference lies in the construction of knowledge graphs from external weakly-supervised datasets~\cite{bordes2013translating} which provides novel information beyond the graphical reasoning approaches limited to downstream tasks.